 This post may contain affiliate links.
 Read the full disclosure here

 The good news is that cetyl palmitate is a good skincare ingredient.
 It offers moisturizing skin benefits and can also act as a thickening agent to give products their ideal viscosity.
 While it’s synthetically produced it’s considered a safe ingredient to use and it won’t clog your pores.
-Interested in this ingredient yet?
+Let’s dive in a little deeper.

 What Is Cetyl Palmitate?